-In long DHW pipe runs, to avoid excessive water draw off before the water is up to temperature at the point of usage, it is common to install cylinders with a secondary return.
-This is not recommended for systems using heat pumps as it promotes mixing in the tank and a lower flow temperature off the Automatic Air vent (installed at cylinder.
+In long DHW pipe avoid runs, excessive water draw off before the water is up temperature at the point of usage, it is common to install cylinders with secondary return.
+This is not recommended for systems using heat pumps promotes mixing in the tank and a lower flow temperature off the cylinder.